pydio/cells-sync/README.md

 #### Pre-requisites

-In order to compile and run the Cells-Sync client, you must fulfill the following requirements :
+In order to compile and run the Cells-Sync client, you must fulfill the following requirements:

 - GOLANG developement toolchain properly installed (tested with 1.12 and higher)
 - NodeJS/NPM environment in order to compile the frontend, you need an up-to-date version of NPM (tested with node version 12.X)

 #### Compilation instructions